 What is the societal impact?
 Collecting more plastic means less plastic in the environment and a decrease in CO2 emission linked to transport.

-The Prize: The winners of this challenge will be provided with an internship opportunity.
-There is also the possibility for them to receive a PhD opportunity or to eventually to become one of the employees in one of SUEZ Business Units or research centers around the world.
+The winners of this challenge will be provided with an internship opportunity at SUEZ.
+There is also the possibility for them to receive a PhD opportunity or eventually to become one of the employees in one of SUEZ Business Units or research centers around the world.

 The Challenge: Sustainable business models for the collection and sorting of beverage closures.

 Finding recycling solutions for beverage closures (wine corks, steel/aluminum bottle caps).
 Belgian-based Vinventions, one of the most innovative sustainable wine closure companies, has teamed up with global drinks brand Ab InBev to develop a challenge for our teams which looks at a crucial issue in the circular economy: What to do with small items that have limited value for the consumer once past its usage and where current recycling systems are inadequate?

 A beverage closure is simply the method used to seal the drink container during production.
 In the context of this challenge, we are talking about two specific types of closures:

 • Steel Bottle Caps